bohendo/blog-content/crypto/flash-loan.md

 A flash loan is an *uncollateralized* loan that only exists during a single transaction.
 The loan is provided at the beginning of the transaction and must be re-paid in full (+ a fee) before finishing otherwise the entire transaction will fail.

-From the loaner's perspective: if Alice has $1M laying around, she can flashloan it to Bob for $1 according to this agreement: Bob gets to take one action with this lump of $100 but, by the end of the action, $101 must be returned to Alice otherwise the action gets cancelled.
-As long as the smart contract agreement was audited, it's a pretty safe deal for Alice.
+From the loaner's perspective: if Alice has $100 laying around, she can flashloan it to Bob for $1 according to this agreement: Bob gets to take one action with this lump of $100 but, by the end of the action, $101 must be returned to Alice otherwise the action gets cancelled.
+As long as the smart contract was audited, it's a pretty safe deal for Alice.
 The money can't go anywhere, it just grows by $1 in an instant.
 The risk to lenders is amazingly low.

 This is not purely a financial weapon, it's a useful tool in a lot of cases.

 For example, say an astute trader notices that some asset is trading for $100 on one exchange and $99.9 on another.
 There might be an opportunity to buy a bunch for $99.9 and sell them at the other place for $100 to yield a profit of $0.1 each..
 But if they need to pay eg a $10 transaction fee then it's not profitable unless they can buy/sell more than 100 of them which would require an upfront investment of about $10k just to break even.
 Traditionally, only very wealthy traders are able to capitalize on such a narrow margin..
 But not with flash loans.
 Now *anybody* can take out a huge loan, buy low/sell high, and profit.

-In doing so, they equalize the price until it's $99.95 at both places and people like me who don't want to have to think about it can blindly use whichever exchange and safely assume that the price is the same everywhere.
+In doing so, they equalize the price until it's $99.95 at both places and people like me who don't want to have to think about it can blindly use whichever exchange and safely assume that the price is about the same everywhere.
 Thanks traders!

 ## What are the implications?